 Get started with DFP Video ad rules

 Video ad rules are not supported everywhere.
-They require the use of the IMA SDK 3.
-Earlier versions of the SDK do not support ad rules.
-Learn more about supported environments in the developer documentation.
+They require either the use of the IMA SDK 3 or a player that uses VMAP for ad insertion.
+Learn about supported environments in the developer documentation.

 Ad rules define how ads display with your video content.
 You can create ad rules to determine when ads play in a video or during a session (across multiple video streams), for how long, and as a result of which triggers.
 Depending on the type of ad rule you create, you can also target ad rules so that they apply to: